naima-shk/Data-Structure-Algorithms/README.md

  - JavaScript (For coding algorithms)
  - Node JS ( for runtime environment)

- ## Software neede d to run this app
+ ## Software needed to run this app